 All developed software requires maintenance to keep up with technological advancements and any future security vulnerabilities.
 This is particularly true for medical mobile apps because the industry is constantly changing and evolving.
 After its release, a support team should be tracking all important life-time metrics of a developed app, receiving alerts on resource usage and security threats, while also making sure that up-to-date libraries are used to enable a seamless user experience.
 When outsourcing an app’s development, it’s important to ensure that there is post-release support to take care of updates and maintain security.

 The infusion of mobile technology into medicine is reshaping the ecosystem that doctors and patients operate in.
-Those willing to engage in medical mobile app development face challenges that can be overcome, as long as the necessary safety measures are implemented.
+Those willing to engage in medical mobile app development face challenges that can be overcome, as long as the necessary medical app security is implemented.

 Medical mobile apps are built to address a unique healthcare need, allowing patients and healthcare providers to connect in a more convenient, yet still secure way.
-This makes it necessary for app developers to understand what type of healthcare information falls under governmental regulatory protection.
+Building secure mobile apps for healthcare makes it necessary for app developers to understand what type of healthcare information falls under governmental regulatory protection to ensure secure mobile application development.
 This protection may differ based on the region where the developed app will be distributed so it’s critical to begin development by conducting proper research with regard to compliance.